TokenBrice/blog/content/posts/2020/hello-world.md

 Initially, I started preparing this blog with a straightforward goal: I've been writing content on the web for a while, I wanted a place for all of it to live.

-While I was at it, I look at the different solutions available and realized it could be much more: it could turn into **a minimalistic yet sufficient approach to deliver content online, no strings attached.**
+While I was at it, I looked at the different solutions available and realized it could be much more: it could turn into **a minimalistic yet sufficient approach to deliver content online, no strings attached.**

 Without further ado, introducing: